-While on October 31 most think of Halloween, Peru celebrates on that day an important part of the coastal culture of the country with the Day of the Creole Song - Dia de la Cancion Criolla.
+While on October 31 most think of Halloween, Peru celebrates on that day the Day of the Creole Song (Dia de la Cancion Criolla), an important part of the coastal culture of the country.

 Fighting racism and discrimination with their music while demonstrating the country's Afro-Peruvian folkloric traditions, Peruvian singers such as Chabuca Granda, Susana Baca, Lucila Campos, Caitro Soto and later Eva Ayllon and Peru Negro made the creole music in Peru socially accepted and internationally recognized and themselves stars.
 Today the música criolla is highly popular in the country and a reflection of the coastal culture of Peru.

 The most popular genre of the música criolla surely is the graceful and romantic Marinera.
 Other today popular genres include the Vals Criolla (the creole waltz), the festive Festejo, the bluesy Lando, the Peruvian Polka and the Tondero from the northern coastal region.

 So, if you are in Peru somewhere along the coast on October 31, indulge into the Peruvian culture through creole music.

 In larger cities along the Peruvian coast many public concerts, shows and events in honor of the creole song take place in parks, restaurants, bars and even casinos.
 If you really want to enjoy the traditional Afro-Peruvian creole music, make a stop in a peña.
 For this special occasion, most offer special shows with well-known local artists and lots of traditional food.